Jimmy Martínez

-Jimmy Antonio Martínez Ruiz (born 26 January 1997) is a Chilean footballer that currently plays for Huachipato as a midfielder.
+Jimmy Antonio Martínez Ruiz (born 26 January 1997) is a Chilean footballer that currently plays as a midfielder for Universidad Católica.

+Club career

+In 2021, Martínez played for Deportes La Serena on loan from Universidad de Chile.

+On 18 December 2025, Martínez signed with Universidad Católica.

 International career

 Along with Chile U20, he won the L'Alcúdia Tournament in 2015.